OHDSI/ShinyDeploy/QueryLibrary/queries/drug_exposure/DEX19.md

 # DEX19: How many people are taking a drug for a given indication?

 ## Description
+Calculate the number of people taking a drug for a given indication.

 ## Query
 The following is a sample run of the query.
 The input parameters are highlighted in